• Skip to main content

 • 3 tablespoons coriander seeds

-• Half bunch of parsley or fresh dill
+• ½ bunch parsley or dill

 Pickle Brine:

-• 3 and ½ tablespoons kosher salt
+• 3½ tablespoons kosher salt

 • 1 tablespoon sugar

-• 3 cups boiling hot water
+• 3 cups water boiling hot

-1. Prepare the jars: To sterilize, wash the jars and their lids in the dishwasher using the hottest setting.
+• Prepare the jars: To sterilize, wash the jars and their lids in the dishwasher using the hottest setting.
 You don’t need sterilization if you are planning to eat them within 2 months but make sure to store them in the refrigerator.

-2. Prepare the cucumbers: Wash the Armenian cucumbers well and cut their top stems off.
+• Prepare the cucumbers: Wash the Armenian cucumbers well and cut their top stems off.
 Cut the cucumbers in 2 or 3 depending on their size.
 If they are small enough and they can fit in the jars, leave them whole.
 Alternatively, you can slice them in stripes.

-3. Make the brine: Dissolve salt and sugar in hot water.
+• Make the brine: Dissolve salt and sugar in hot water.
 Add in vinegar and lemon juice.

-4. Assemble: Place the prepared cucumbers, celery, and garlic inside the sterilized jars.
+• Assemble: Place the prepared cucumbers, celery, and garlic inside the sterilized jars.
 Sprinkle the mustard and coriander seeds over the ingredients.
 Then, divide the brine liquid equally between the three jars.
 While doing this, fill half of each jar first and then continue filling the rest.
 If the brine is not enough to fill your jars, add filtered water into the jars to fill them up.
 Place parsley with their stalks on top of each jar.
 This is both for flavor and to prevent the cucumbers from floating.
 Push them into the jars using the back of a spoon.
 Don’t use your hands after pouring the brine in the jars.
 This might cause bacteria.
 Make sure everything is well coated with the brine.
 Tap the jars against the counter a few times to release the air bubbles.

-5. Fermentation: Fill a small resealable freezer bag with a little water and put it on the top to weigh everything down.
+• Fermentation: Fill a small resealable freezer bag with a little water and put it on the top to weigh everything down.
 This is to prevent them from being exposed to air.
 Cover the jars with the lids but not tightly.
 Leave the jars on the counter for two days.
 They might overflow during this time.
 It is ok.
 You can put each jar in a bowl.
 On the second day, if there is any brine around the jars, clean them with a paper towel.
 Tighten the lids and store the jars in a cool and dry place that is away from sunlight.
 Your pickles are ready after 10-15 days.

-6. Storage: Store your pickles unopened in a cool place like your basement for a year.
+• Storage: Store your pickles unopened in a cool place like your basement for a year.
 Unscrew the lids to release any gas “burp your jars” every few weeks.
 Keep them in the refrigerator after opening.

 • Brine variation: If you leave out lemon juice, use 1:1 ratio for water and vinegar.
 We use little sugar and these pickles are really tangy.
 If you want them sweeter, add ¼ cup of sugar.
 You can always taste the brine when it is warm and make adjustments about the amounts of vinegar, salt and sugar.
 Make sure not to dip the spoon in the brine again after tasting it though.
 If somehow the amount of brine is not enough, you can easily make another batch using the same ratio.